ningli6/ECE-Inventory/ios/Demo/README.md

-How to use these project:
+How to use this project:
 =========================

 1. Install CocoaPods >= 1.1.0.